rohilla-aditya/rohilla-aditya/README.md

 ## Personal

 When I am not coding or designing applications, I spend my time either on Twitter reading about latest startups or watching crime shows / anime on Netflix.
-Recently graduated from Arizona State University (Go devils!).
+Proud Arizona State University alum (Go devils!).
 Always ready to pet a dog

 If you wish to connect, drop me a hi on Twitter or Linkedin!